SaroarShahan/go-with-go/000-go-installation/steps.md

 ```bash
 go version
 ```
-✅ You should see something like:
+You should see something like:
 ```bash
 go version go1.x.x darwin/arm64
 ```

-⚙️ (Optional) Step 4: Set Go Environment Variables
+Step 4: Set Go Environment Variables (optional)

 - If Go is installed in /usr/local/go, add the following to your shell config (~/.zshrc, ~/.bash_profile, or ~/.bashrc):